dtcooper/python-dispmanx/docs/recipes.md

     This is inherently slow, so you're not going to get as high frame rates as in the [pygame] example.

-    If you know a way to do in-place modification of numpy arrays with Pillow, open let me know by filing a GitHub issue!
+    If you know a way to do in-place modification of numpy arrays with Pillow, let me know by filing a GitHub issue!

 ## [Pycairo] Example